egorsmkv/speech-recognition-uk/README.md

 The aim of this repository is to collect information and datasets for speech recognition in Ukrainian.

+Get touch with us in our Telegram group: https://t.me/speech_recognition_uk

 ## Datasets

 ### Companies